top of page

 Rachel reaches up from the goo and pleas for help.
 Randy goes to jump in to save her but Deke stops him because even a high person knows that jumping into the goo that's dissolving a woman right in front of you isn't a good idea.

 At this point the remaining group members start freaking out and trying to think of ways back to shore.
-The goo drifts under the raft and Deke decides that now is his time to swim to shore, Laverne protests saying she doesn't want him to leave them there but Deke insists that he will go get help but before he can the goo starts wrapping around his leg from the spaces between the planks on the raft.
+The goo drifts under the raft and Deke decides that now is his time to swim to shore, Laverne protests saying she doesn't want him to leave them there but Deke insists that he will go get help, before he can the goo starts wrapping around his leg from the spaces between the planks on the raft.

 I think the guy who plays Deke, Paul Satterfield, does a really good job here of making this look like it hurts, that plus more practical effects of the skin dissolving makes it look like it really sucks to be grabbed by this goo.
 The goo in this part particularly reminds me of a jellyfish with how its wrapped around its leg like tentacles.